 The aim of this study based on data obtained from severely growth restricted human fetuses in the TRUFFLE study was to determine if average acceleration and deceleration capacities (AAC, ADC) calculated by phase-rectified signal averaging (PRSA) analysis could predict adverse outcome better than analysis of fetal heart rate short term variation (STV) measured by computerized CTG (c-CTG).

-The main finding of this analysis showed that the longitudinal progression of AAC and ADC leads to earlier prediction of adverse outcomes in growth restricted human infants, when compared with STV.
-All three parameters showed a decrease in their fetal health diagnostic indices from the first exam, five days prior to delivery to one day before delivery.
+The main finding of this analysis is represented by the longitudinal progression of AAC and ADC compared with STV.
+All three parameters showed a decrease in their diagnostic indices from the first exam, five days prior to delivery to one day before delivery.
 However, this decrease became statistically significant three days prior to delivery for AAC and ADC, and two days prior to delivery for STV.
-Therefore, analysis of fetal wellbeing by PRSA proved not only to compare well with the standard diagnostic tests, but to yield earlier signs of deterioration of the fetal condition relative to STV.
+PRSA method proved not only to compare well with a standard of care such as STV, but to yield even earlier signs of a worsening control of cardiovascular function by fetal autonomic nervous system (ANS).

 Further, fetuses with more pronounced decrements from baseline in AAC and ADC as measured by greater ∆AAC and ∆ADC showed a tendency for increased risk for adverse perinatal outcome.
 Areas under the Receiver Operator Curves (ROC) of PRSA indices were significantly higher for the Apgar score <7 and antenatal death compared to conventional c-CTG calculation.

 The analysis in the present study has some limitations.
 The total number of adverse events in this study was not very high 23, thereby limiting the prognostic accuracy of the results regarding perinatal outcome.
 Furthermore, raw data were available in a subset of 279 out of 503 TRUFFLE patients.

-The PRSA derived indices average acceleration (AAC) and deceleration (ADC) capacity describe the speed of changes in fetal heart rate, triggered by sympathetic and vagal branches, reflecting fetal autonomic nervous system (ANS) capacity.
-Although changes in STV, and now PRSA, have been demonstrated signal deteriorating fetal condition, the corresponding changes in the developing fetal autonomic nervous system that underlie this reduction in heart rate variability have not been fully elucidated.
+The PRSA derived indices AAC and ADC describe the speed of changes in fetal heart rate, triggered by sympathetic and vagal branches, reflecting fetal ANS capacity.
+Although changes in STV, and now PRSA, have been demonstrated signal deteriorating fetal condition, the corresponding changes in the developing fetal ANS that underlie this reduction in heart rate variability have not been fully elucidated.
 It is well established from data derived from human pregnancy 13-15 and from animal models 15,24,25 that acute fetal hypoxia leads to activation of the fetal ANS.
 For instance, acute fetal hypoxia in ovine pregnancy leads to an elevation in fetal plasma catecholamine levels 26, increased fetal renal sympathetic nerve discharge 27 and fetal treatment with sympathetic antagonists markedly impairs fetal cardiovascular responses to acute hypoxia 28,29.
 Conversely, the effect of chronic fetal hypoxia on fetal sympathetic activity is less clear.
 However, accumulated evidence is beginning to suggest that chronic fetal hypoxia leads to marked alterations in sympathetic ANS activity.
 For instance, two studies have reported elevated basal values and alterations in the developmental decline of fetal heart rate with advancing gestation in the chronically hypoxic sheep fetus 30,31.
 One very recent study of in vivo continuous wireless recording of fetal cardiovascular function in fetal sheep exposed to significant chronic hypoxia for 10 days in late gestation confirmed a delayed ontogenic fall in fetal heart rate with advancing gestation in the chronically hypoxic sheep fetus 31.